CzechBlueBear/odin_gc/README.md

 # odin_gc

-An experiment with Boehm-Demers-Weise's garbage collection in Odin.
+An experiment with Boehm-Demers-Weiser's garbage collection in Odin.
+Please note this is *not* production-ready code; current state is "sometimes works".

+## The garbage collector

+On Linux, it is usually directly available or installable via systems' package manager under name "gc" or similar.
+The appropriate library is ``/usr/lib/libgc.so``.

+On Windows, you will probably need to install it yourself; no idea how's it on the Mac (Homebrew, possibly?)

+Sources of the GC are at https://github.com/bdwgc.

 ## Current status